 For many years the city’s hotels were respectable yet unremarkable, with a couple of boutique gems like the Bela Vista and Pousada de Sao Tiago, both of which have since closed their doors.

 Then came the Las Vegas invasion, spearheaded by the 3,000-room Venetian and closely followed by heavy hitters like Ritz-Carlton and Banyan Tree.

-Clever gimmicks like a scaled-down Eiffel Tower, which is an impressive Macau landmark, or a cable car have characterised more recent openings, but now Macao is moving into the realms of the designer superstars like Morpheus in the City of Dreams, with an eye-catching design by architectural legend Zaha Hadid.
+Clever gimmicks like a scaled-down Eiffel Tower, which is an impressive Macau landmark, or a cable car have characterised more recent openings, but now Macau is moving into the realms of the designer superstars like Morpheus in the City of Dreams, with an eye-catching design by architectural legend Zaha Hadid.